lvjiahui/DRT/README.md

 - [NVIDIA-OptiX-SDK-6.5.0](https://developer.nvidia.com/designworks/optix/download) : Used to find the triangles intersected by each ray path.
 - [Meshlab](https://github.com/cnr-isti-vclab/meshlab/releases): We use meshlabserver to remesh and calculate average per-vertex distance (Hausdorff Distance).
 Note that meshlab older than 2020.04 may not support explicit remesh operation.(Tested on MeshLabServer2020.04-linux.AppImage)
 - Python with pytorch, numpy, trimesh, opencv-python, h5py, tqdm and imageio.
+- Ninja build system (needed by pytorch's cpp_extension).
+Run `apt install ninja-build` if you use ubuntu.

 ## Captured data
 Our example data is captured by camera *point grey* or cellphone *Redmi* and released [here](https://vcc.tech/research/2020/DRT)